-A significant question people face during the mortgage process is determining which mortgage lender to choose.
-First, you must answer the question, “What qualities am I looking for in a mortgage lender?”
-Choosing the right mortgage lender isn’t always about getting the lowest rate.
-Many prospective borrowers spend countless hours comparing rate quotes from different mortgage lenders, but often overlook other critical factors that will help determine whether their entire mortgage experience is positive.
+A significant question people face during the mortgage process is determining which mortgage company to choose.
+Just remember, choosing the right lender is not always about getting the lowest rate.
+Many prospective borrowers spend countless hours comparing rate quotes from different mortgage companies but often overlook other critical factors that may determine a positive mortgage experience.

-The rate a mortgage lender quotes you may be subject to change upon a full review of your income, assets, and debt, along with the mortgage program you select.
-Thus, it’s not always the best option to work with a mortgage lender based solely on the lowest quoted rate, as the quoted rate may change.
+It is always best to contact the mortgage company directly to learn more about today’s current mortgage rates.
+Just remember, the quoted rate you receive may be subject to change upon a full review of your income, assets, and debt, along with the mortgage program you select.
+Thus, it’s not always the best option to work with a mortgage company based solely on the lowest quoted rate, as the quoted rate may change.

-It can’t be emphasized enough that a mortgage is more than just an interest rate.
-Buying a home is often one’s most significant lifetime investment, so you want to work with a mortgage lender that will make you their number one priority.
-Since the mortgage process may range from 3 weeks to 6 months, make sure you choose a mortgage lender that you can rely on and trust.
+We cannot emphasize enough that a mortgage is more than just an interest rate.
+Buying a home is often one’s most significant lifetime investment, so you want to work with a mortgage company that will make you their number one priority.
+Since the mortgage process may range anywhere from 3 weeks to 6 months, make sure you choose a company you can rely on and trust.

 Your mortgage advisor should have the authority to make swift and timely decisions.
 As rates and market conditions change every day, your mortgage advisor must always be ready to act.